LIS501/syllabi/md/Asgt3.md

 ## Before you begin {.prereq}
 - Think about any problems that interest you.
 How could they be formulated as research questions?
-- During the first four weeks of class, review the literature related to open questions in a part of our discipline that interests you.
+- During the first few weeks of class, review the literature related to open questions in a part of our discipline that interests you.
-- Complete the research methods exercise during our METHODSLABDATE lab session.
+- Complete the readings on search strategy and on browsing and serendipity.
-- Complete the readings on finding information.
+- Attend Dan Tracy's library instruction session in Week 3.
 - As background for Zotero, complete the ZOTERO1LABDATE Zotero exercise.
-- As background for the annotated bibliography, review the Purdue University resources on annotated bibliographies here: <https://owl.english.purdue.edu/owl/resource/614/01/> .
+- Complete the research methods exercise during our METHODSLABDATE lab session.

 ## Milestone Deliverables {.steps}